 Not everyone with a 1/4-acre zoysia lawn puts a lot of thought into the look—but I care about cut quality.
-Using the Toro 60V self-propelled lawn mower gave me the opportunity to compare against both gas mowers and other electric models.
+Using the Toro 60V self-propelled lawn mower (model 20363) gave me the opportunity to compare against both gas mowers and other electric models.
 Having used both types on the property, I have certain expectations.
 The Personal Pace Self-Propel System and simple handle lock set the Toro 60V mower apart as uniquely painless to use.
 Compared to most, its innovative, trouble-free utility makes this worth the up-front price difference inherent in battery-powered lawnmowers.
 For medium to small yards, this battery-powered mower is a worthy replacement for your gas model.

 - Personal Pace self-propel system works very well

 - Adequate run-time for 1/4-acre lawns or more

 - Plenty of power to cut zoysia and even tall weeds